pchaganti/gx-sidekick/README.md

 ## Goals

-The main goal of Sidekick is to make open, local, private models accessible to more people, and allow a local model to gain context of select files, folders and websites.
+The main goal of Sidekick is to make open, local, private models accessible to more people, and allow a local model to gain context from select files, folders, and websites.

-Sidekick is a native LLM application for macOS that runs completely locally.
+Sidekick is a local-first native LLM application for macOS.
 Download it and ask your LLM a question without doing any configuration.
-Give the LLM access to your folders, files and websites with just 1 click, allowing them to reply with context.
+Give the LLM access to your folders, files and websites with just 1 click, allowing it to reply with context.

 - No config.
 Usable by people who haven't heard of models, prompts, or LLMs.
 - Performance and simplicity over developer experience or features.
 Notes not Word, Swift not Electron.
 - Local first.
-Core functionality should not require an internet connection.
+Core functionality works without an internet connection, but you have the option to leverage online models.
 - No conversation tracking.
 Talk about whatever you want with Sidekick, just like Notes.
 - Open source.
 What's the point of running local AI if you can't audit that it's actually running locally?
 - Context aware.
-Aware of your files, folders and content on the web.
+Understands and accesses your files, folders, and even content on the web.

 ## Contributing